zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

 This Lab will have you log into Oracle Visual Builder and build a web application that uses Business Objects and Charts.

-# Access Your Environment and Create a Web Application
+# Launch Demo Lab and Create a Web Application

 `After clicking on the the Demo Lab button and Signing UP or Signing In you'll recieve an email with the URL and credentials to log into your Virtual Builder environment.`